austin1237/gifbot/README.md

 A bot that posts gifs in discord chat

 ### Setup
-This assumes your project's directory
+This assumes your in the project's directory

 Download the needed dependencies
 ```sh